collective/collective.groupspace.content/collective/groupspace/content/README.txt

 -*- extra stuff goes here -*-
-The GGroupSpace content type
+The GroupSpace content type
 ===============================

-In this section we are tesing the GGroupSpace content type by performing basic operations like adding, updadating and deleting GGroupSpace content items.
+In this section we are tesing the GroupSpace content type by performing basic operations like adding, updadating and deleting GroupSpace content items.

-Adding a new GGroupSpace content item
+Adding a new GroupSpace content item
 --------------------------------

 We use the 'Add new' menu to add a new content item.